TimeToogo/lazyprox/README.md

 # lazyprox
 Minimal TCP proxy with an exit-on-idle timeout configuration option.
 Useful for sparing resources on idling devcontainers.

+**⚠️ Warning:** This was built in a night to scratch a personal itch, please remove any expectation of this working for your use-case or support.

 ### Usage

 ```